Colonial Theater (Allentown, Pennsylvania)

-The Colonial Theater was a former cinema and stage theater in Allentown, Pennsylvania.
+The Colonial Theater was a former cinema and stage theater in Allentown, Pennsylvania, United States.
 Opened in 1920, for over 50 years it was considered the glamour cinema in the central business district.
 It closed in 1982, and was torn down in 2005 after years of being vacant and deteriorated.
 The site has been redeveloped as Three City Center, part of the Allentown Neighborhood Improvement Zone (NIZ).

 History

-Origins
+19th century

-The Colonial Theater was built on the site of the John D. Styles mansion.
-Styles was a lawyer who represented Pennsylvania in the United States House of Representatives (7th District) during the Civil War.
-He remained in politics until the 1870s when he returned to Allentown and practiced law until his death in 1896.
-Afterwards, his home was remodeled by his son, Charles Frederick (Fred) Stiles in 1898 who turned it into the Hotel Hamilton.
+The Colonial Theater was built on the site of a Center City Allentown mansion owned by John Dodson Stiles, a lawyer who represented Pennsylvania's 7th congressional district in the U.S. House of Representatives during the Civil War.

+In the 1870s, Stiles returned to Allentown, where he practiced law until his death in 1896.
+Two years later, in 1898, his home was remodeled by his son, Charles Frederick (Fred) Stiles, who turned it into the Hotel Hamilton.

+20th century

-The Hotel Hamilton suffered a devastating fire during World War I and was later razed, which opened a prime real estate lot on Hamilton Street.
-The location for the new theater would be near the Lehigh County Courthouse and a short walk up the street from the trolley junction at 6th and Hamilton.
-The Hotel Hamilton was a gathering place for Lehigh County's legal minds and travelers since it was opened, making it a good place for an entertainment venue.
+During World War I, the Hotel Hamilton suffered a devastating fire.
+The hotel was later razed, which opened a prime real estate lot on Hamilton Street in Center City Allentown.
+The location for the new theater was near the Old Lehigh County Courthouse and a short walk up the street from the Allentown trolley station at 6th and Hamilton streets.
+The Hotel Hamilton had served as a gathering place for Lehigh County's legal minds and travelers since its opening, which made it an appealing place for an entertainment venue.